mack/titanic-classification/README.md

 </p>

 ## Random Forest Classifier
-Using a random forest classifier, I was able to achieve 96% accuracy on the test dataset with a 75/25 split.
+Using a random forest classifier, I was able to achieve 96% accuracy on the train-split dataset with a 75/25 split.
+Sadly, I could only get between 0.70 - 0.75 on the test set.
+It could have been due to the way I preprocessed data and am handling missing values.

+## SVC
+With a support vector classifier, I was able to get a slight increase of +2% on my kaggle prediction at 77%.
+I trained it on the training set with NaN values set to their columns mean and the same columns were dropped, as described above.

 ## Nieve Bayes
 Will test soon...